Purple Color Meaning in Feng Shui

 READ

-Colores Feng Shui Casa
+Dolphins Feng Shui

 Purple is also widely used to heal physical ailments such as headaches, migraines and inflammation.
 Because it is said to symbolize intuition and knowledge, it can also be used to boost mental acuity during meditation or yoga practice.
 Including decorative items like pillow cases, painted furniture pieces, throws or wall hangings in lavender hues is another way to bring the healing properties of purple into your home.
 Artwork featuring imagery of violets, lilacs and other shades of purple can also fill a space with calming vibes that promote physical, mental and emotional wellbeing.